Create a Custom Upload Add-on

 • dradis-[name]/lib/dradis/plugins/[name]/field_processor.rb: update all references to the old name.

-1. The template we want to use
+1. The mapping we want to use

-The template service has to know how to extract the desired fields from the object we are passing it.
+The mapping service has to know how to extract the desired fields from the object we are passing it.
 And it knows it because it calls back field_processor.rb, defined by us in the plugin code.
 This is callback is done by dradis-plugins here

 # 'processor is an instance of our defined FieldProcessor class